Learn more about our physiotherapy team

 Stephanie is an experienced physiotherapist who has also trained extensively with the Australian Physiotherapy and Pilates Institute (APPI) to become a fully certified Modified Pilates instructor – an additional tool which is invaluable in assisting recovering patients to help themselves enhance and maintain their fitness.

 She is an experienced Chartered Physiotherapist who has worked extensively in both the NHS and private practice.
-After qualifying Stephanie specialised in Neurology, was Bobath trained and has worked in London teaching hospitals as well as in Canada and the Middle East.

 She also qualified as a musculoskeletal acupuncture practitioner with the Acupuncture Association of Chartered Physiotherapists (AACP)